A short story of revenge. 15 yrs plus. Strong Language & Themes.

 He smiled.
 So far so good.
 One last look to make sure he hadn’t been made and he slipped inside the club unseen, his hand held firmly in his jacket like a man with a wounded arm or a like a man packing heat.

-Enough to hide.
+It was enough to hide.
 Enough to move freely.
-Enough to make his move and disapear into the crowd when he had done what he had come here to do.
+Enough to make his move and disappear into the crowd when he had done what he had come here to do.

 He could wait.
 He had waited this long.
 A couple more hours wouldn’t matter.

-So he sat there patiently waiting, biding his time.
+So he sat there waiting, patiently biding his time.
 The cold gun heavy in his pocket.
-It sat there like a well trained pincher with dead eyes.
+It sat there like a well trained pinscher with dead eyes.
 The same dead eyes he now had.

 You shouldn’t be here Tommy.

 The voice was familiar but he didn’t know the man that was now standing next to him.
-He felt that he should him but Tommy didn’t recognise him.
-Not that he couldn’t really see too much in the dim, low lights.
+He felt that he should.
+There was that nagging feeling of recognition.
+The man looked familiar but Tommy couldn’t place him.
+Not that he couldn’t really see too much in the dim, low lights Of the bar.

 The man was an older man than Tommy maybe twenty, thirty years with a deep ink vine scar that seemed to be the only thing illuminated save for those deep piercing eyes.
 Eyes that cut through the darkness straight into the core of Tommy.
 He went to get up but the old man put a stop to the movement with one firm hand on the kid’s shoulder.

 Don’t get up.
 Barman.
-A couple of mohitos here for me and the kid.
+A couple of mojitos here for me and the kid.

-The barman responded against the wishes of the other patrons.
-The old man never breaking his stare from Tommy.
+The barman responded that he wouldn’t be long.
+The old man never broke his stare from Tommy.

 Mind if I sit?

 No answer from the kid.
 The old man held his hand on his shoulder long and hard.
-His stare the same, to Tommy a lifetime.
+His stare the same.
+To Tommy it was a lifetime.

-The old man released his grip as the drinks arrived and he sat down next to Tommy swivelling his bar stool a little to half face the kid who instinctively went to pull his gun.
+The old man released his grip as the drinks arrived and he sat down next somewhat uncomfortably.
+His leg stiff.
+He massaged it a little then swivelled his bar stool a little to half face the kid who instinctively went to pull his gun.
 This time the old man squeezed the youths gun arm hard and shook his head.

 Have a drink.
 Relax.